xeemv/Xee-s-website/README.md

 - background-image: url ( 'images/my-image.png' );
 > used this style in my CSS style sheet to place a background image on my website
+- used smtpJS.com to receive form data via email

 <p align="right">(<a href="#top">back to top</a>)</p>